-How to know when you need vein treatment
+How do you know when you need vein treatment?

 The presence of a few common symptoms in your lower extremities could indicate you should be evaluated for vein treatment.
 Some of these symptoms include:

 - spontaneous bleeding from veins

 If you have one or more of these symptoms and they do not improve, that’s a good indicator you may benefit from evaluation and testing by a vein specialist for proper treatment.
 Most venous conditions can now be treated by in-office procedures that are non-surgical.